Dakshin Dinajpur district: Languages

 Bengali is the principal language of the district.
 The main Bengali dialect of this region is variously known as Varendri Bengali or Dinajpuri Bengali.

 According to the 2011 census, 84.41% of the population spoke Bengali, 9.68% Santali, 1.31% Kurukh, 1.25% Sadri and 1.05% Hindi as their first language.

 Education

 Dakshin Dinajpur University has started functioning from 2021.
 It is located at Mahinagar, Balurghat.
 There is a government nursing college at Balurghat.
 There is one JNV present.
 There is one D.A.V group school (Atreyee DAV Public School) and a Techno Group school at Balurghat.
 There are a few good schools in Balurghat and Gangarampur.
 There are four CBSE affiliated and one CISCE affiliated school in Balurghat.
 Of late, The Green View English Academy is the only CISCE affiliated school in the entire district.
 The Atreyee D.A.V Public School has earned several accolades, giving the entire district an honorable position in the academic map of the country.
-VVM Junior Level National Champion (2018–19), Saswata Bose, is a student of The ADAVPS.
-Many government schools exist throughout the district.